gallien-lbr/zf_em/README.md

     );
 };
 ```
+### EventManager
-* An **EventManager** aggregates listeners for one or more named events, and triggers events.
+EM aggregates listeners for one or more named events, and triggers events.
 ```php
 $events = new EventManager();
 $events->attach('do',$listener);